Principles of an Intake#

 For example, in Relic Recovery, the best intakes often had a <3 second collection time for two game elements, and in Rover Ruckus a 1 second collection time was desired at the highest level.

-A key rule to remember in FTC is the shortest distance rule: how can you get minerals from A to B in the shortest distance?
+A key rule to remember in FTC is the shortest distance rule: how can you get scoring elements from A to B in the shortest distance?

-The answer is usually a couple straight lines.
-The closer the minerals follow this path, the faster they will go from collection to deposit.
+The answer is usually one or two straight lines.
+The closer the scoring elements follow this path, the faster they will go from collection to deposit.
 Don’t make overly long routes unless needed.